Core worker exemptions

 - parole or sentencing conditions.

-The panel may ask that you provide additional information (for example, a psychologist’s report or court records) to help them make their recommendations.
-You will be advised how to do this if required.
+The panel may ask that you provide additional information (for example, a psychologist’s report or court records) to help them make their recommendation.

 Who makes the final decision?

 The final decision sits with the Chief Executive of the most appropriate government agency.
 They will consider your application, supporting information and the recommendation from the panel, before deciding to grant or decline your application.